 Morality, any sense of morality, presupposes the God of the Bible.
 “I gotta stop you right there, Park!
 Are you really saying that atheists, agnostics, and other non-believers can’t be moral?
 You self-righteous piece of sh”- Hang on!
 Hang on!
 Let me get to what I’m trying to say.
 Of course I’m not saying that non-Christians can’t behave morally.
 What i’m saying is that moral behavior presupposes God, therefore, anyone who doesn’t believe in God (of the Bible) isn’t justified in their moral behavior.
 More specifically, in this argument, my point is that the unbeliever isn’t justified in their moral outrage since their own worldview cannot account for moral outrage at all.

 “That’s ridiculous, we don’t need some sky-daddy to tell us what’s right and what’s wrong!
 Morality is culturally relative.”
 That’s an interesting objection.
 But If morality were relative, then how could you make sense of the differences between moral convictions that exist in a certain culture?
 And furthermore, if there are no moral absolutes standing above culture, then culture is your absolute.
 If that’s the case, how could you ever work to improve the morality of the culture?
-By what standard would you appeal to in order to bring about any change?
+What standard would you appeal to in order to bring about any change?

 Of course morality isn’t culturally relative, and thank God that the abolitionists of the past didn’t believe that or they would’ve never fought to end slavery.
 If morality were culturally relative then we have no business condemning Nazi Germany or Communist Russia for their grotesque human rights violations and genocides.
 Thankfully, morality isn’t based solely on one’s culture, and therefore we can be justified in being morally outraged when our cultures commit atrocities.